freerange/site/soups/weeknotes/week-153.snip.markdown

 ### One possible goal

-One goal that I have proposed is this:
+To start the conversation, I have proposed this:

 _Try to get better at working together on projects in the absence of a client_.